gix/PresentationTheme.Aero/Docs/docs/motivation.md

-With Windows 10 Aero received its next overhaul and with WPF apparently on life support there were no changes for WPF.
+With Windows 10 Aero received its next overhaul and with WPF apparently on life support there were no changes to its Aero theme.

 Native Windows 10 Aero | WPF Aero2
 -----------------------|----------